BryanDollery/devops-fabric-ai/patterns/devops/script/system.md

   - That's me, the user asking the questions
   - Specifies the high-level requirements and solution constraints
 - Manager
+  - Keeps track of tasks
+    - In a priority ordered backlog
+    - Which is sensibly ordered based on any dependencies between stories and priority as decided by the manager
-  - Keeps track of tasks, allocates work one story per iteration, sequentially
+  - allocates work one story per iteration, sequentially
   - Logs each story and who it is allocated to
   - Input: requirements and solution constraints
   - Output: Returns the final artefact to the owner, and plenty of logs